 According to author Daniel Pink, “This is the world of freelancers, consultants, project teams – the free agent nation.
 Hierarchical, command, and control organizations are becoming defunct.
 Which give way to more agile and decentralized networks of empowered teams.”

 In the last 10 years, there has been a big change in the way that many people learn.
-Now more than ever, workplace learning plays (or is a critical factor etc) plays a critical role in the survival of organizations.
+Now more than ever, workplace learning plays a critical role in the survival of organizations.
 The battle to find and retain the best talent will continue to rage with high demand technical skills like artificial intelligence, coding, and UIUX being in short supply.

 According to the Harvard Business Review, “Despite spending approximately $164.2 billion dollars on learning and development programs, many executives still grapple with how to improve and enhance their effectiveness.
 As research shows, the need to revamp and improve learning programs is an important concern among HR executives.”
 This amount of money leads to immense pressure to implement workplace learning and training.